 No Warrants will be exercisable for cash unless Parent has an effective and current registration statement covering the Parent Class A Ordinary Shares issuable upon exercise of the Warrants and a current prospectus relating to such Parent Class A Ordinary Shares.
 Notwithstanding the foregoing, if a registration statement covering the Parent Class A Ordinary Shares issuable upon exercise of the Warrants is not effective within a specified period following the consummation of the Transactions, warrant holders may, until such time as there is an effective registration statement and during any period when Parent shall have failed to maintain an effective registration statement, exercise Warrants on a cashless basis pursuant to the exemption provided by Section 3(a)(9) of the Securities Act, provided that such exemption is available.
 If that exemption, or another exemption, is not available, holders will not be able to exercise their Warrants on a cashless basis.
-In such event, each holder would pay the exercise price by surrendering the warrants for that number of Parent Class A Ordinary Shares equal to the quotient obtained by dividing (x) the product of the number of Parent Class A Ordinary Shares underlying the Warrants, multiplied by the difference between the exercise price of the Warrants and the "fair market value" (defined below) by (y) the fair market value.
-The "fair market value" for this purpose will mean the average reported last sale price of the Parent Class A Ordinary Shares for the five (5) trading days ending on the trading day prior to the date of exercise.
+In such event, each holder would pay the exercise price by surrendering the warrants for that number of Parent Class A Ordinary Shares underlying the Warrants, multiplied by the difference between the exercise price of the Warrants and the "fair market value" (defined below) by (y) the fair market value.
+The "fair market value" for this purpose will mean the average reported last sale price of the Parent Class A Ordinary Shares for the five (5) trading day prior to the date of exercise.